Elden Ring Patch 1.07 Completely Changes PVP for the Better | Attack of the Fanboy

 Elden Ring Patch 1.07 is here, and it is the most extensive update since the original release back in February.
 The update’s primary goal is to bring balance to the game for both PVP and PVE.
-Fromsoftware seems to have heard all the fan’s negative comments about the PVP and how significantly unbalanced the whole experience was.
-No longer the case, as these welcomed changes will change PVP for the better and, hopefully, bring more players to come and get a liking to playing the competitive side of the beloved game.
+From Software seems to have heard all the fan’s negative comments about the PVP and how significantly unbalanced the whole experience was.
+No longer the case, as these welcomed changes will change PVP for the better and, hopefully, bring more players to enjoy playing the competitive side of the beloved game.

 Why Patch 1.07 Changes PVP for the Better

-Damage scaling now for weapons and spells in PVP will be separate from Co-op and PVE.
-This is typically what online RPGs do, and Elden Ring was slowly making its way to making this happen, but now it’s official.
+Damage scaling for weapons and spells in PVP will be separate from Co-op and PVE.
+This is typically what online RPGs do, and Elden Ring was slowly making its way toward this shift, but now it’s official.
 This is game-changing and adds to the balancing of PVP, making it fairer, something players have been waiting for a long time.
 Now players can have their OP builds in the base game while not being able to use that strength to an unfair advantage against other players.

 Ashes of war have decreased in power, with a few exceptions.
 This was a significant problem in PVP, considering some Ashes of War would take players out in one hit, taking away the fun of competitive play.
 Additionally, some of the best spells, primarily the dragon spells, got nerfed across the board because of the abuse they were getting during PVP combat, adding more balance for everyone to enjoy.